This is the short version of the full fractional head of growth guide, the definitional answer for anyone Googling the term.

-A fractional head of growth is a senior growth operator (8-15+ years of experience) embedded part-time with a company to architect and run their growth motion.
-Typical engagement: $8K-$20K/month, 1-2 days/week, 12-month commitment.
-Best fit for $1M-$20M ARR companies with product-market fit whose growth has plateaued.
+A fractional head of growth is a senior growth operator (8 to 15+ years of experience) embedded part-time with a company to architect and run their growth motion.
+Typical engagement: $8K to $20K/month, 1 to 2 days/week, 12-month commitment.
+Best fit for $1M to $20M ARR companies with product-market fit whose growth has plateaued.

-A fractional head of growth is essentially a part-time VP of Growth.
-They bring 8-15+ years of experience designing and running growth motions, but instead of working full-time at one company, they work 1-2 days per week with multiple companies on a retainer basis.
+A fractional head of growth is a part-time VP of Growth.
+They bring 8 to 15+ years of experience designing and running growth motions, but instead of working full-time at one company, they work 1 to 2 days per week with multiple companies on a retainer basis.

 The role focuses specifically on the growth function: acquisition (paid, organic, partnerships, content), activation (onboarding, time-to-value), retention (churn reduction, expansion), and the experimentation infrastructure that makes the function compound over time.